Macrometacorp/docs/docs/streams/kafka_on_gdn/fluent-bit-client.md

 #### Prequisites

-Build Fluent Bit from scratch requires installing `git` and then clone a repository from [GitHub](https://github.com/fluent/fluent-bit) and checkout to the latest version.
+Building Fluent Bit from scratch requires installing `git` and then cloning a repository from [GitHub](https://github.com/fluent/fluent-bit) and checkout to the latest version.

 ```
 sudo apt update